siddhantsharma301/sproul-club-backend-take-home/ASSUMPTIONS.md

     * Assume `student` API response has prehashed password

 * Incoming student credentials are in JSON, exact parameters in documentation for each endpoint

+* Unfortunately, since base64 cannot encode `:`, the QR Code does not work on `localhost` (the link breaks otherwise)

+* Assume that a link to the page with each student's textbooks is only needed once the QR Code has been generated